 Rescheduling ratio – the number of rescheduled tasks divided by all tasks indicates how much reactive work is needed, and indicates potential financial losses arising from lost working hours or lost customers as a result of these changes.

 Manual intervention ratio - in zero-touch planning scenarios, organizations need to measure the real quality of planning engines by counting how many manual interventions are still needed to be made by dispatchers.
 These situations include poor planning by the engine, addressing unpredicted field events, rescheduling visits, changes in the roster, and so on.
 Mature planning engines based on AI/ML need to resolve issues autonomously.
-Engines that are poorly adopted still require high level of dispatcher support, showing the exact points for improvement and more intelligent algorithms.
+Engines that are poorly adapted still require a high level of dispatcher support, showing the exact points for improvement and more intelligent algorithms.

 Percentage of field service visits completed within an SLA – indicates how many field service visits are completed within the target response time.
 There will always be unforeseen circumstances, so achieving 100% here is impossible – but 90% is within reach.
 Of course, it depends on the industry and the manner of workforce management.